smotastic/vue-clean-architecture/README.md

 ## Infrastructure

 Framework specific code, and or implementation of the outer ports of the domain, to access the data of the "outer world".
-Most prominent example would be the layer to access some external server via https.
+Most prominent example would be the layer to access some external server via http/s.